-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 20) Which of the following is an example of spending on goods and services in the circular flow model? - A) Belinda purchases a new computer for her tax-preparation business. - B) Javier buys 800 square feet of wood flooring for his vacation home. - C) Celeste buys fresh herbs at the farmers' market to use in her restaurant. - D) Timmy purchases a new examination table for use in his veterinary clinic.
+- 26) Which of the following is an example of spending on goods and services in the circular flow model? - A) Belinda purchases a new computer for her tax-preparation business. - B) Javier buys 800 square feet of wood flooring for his vacation home. - C) Celeste buys fresh herbs at the farmers' market to use in her restaurant. - D) Timmy purchases a new examination table for use in his veterinary clinic.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 21) "An Inquiry into the Nature and Causes of the Wealth of Nations" published in 1776 was written by
+- 27) An Inquiry into the Nature and Causes of the Wealth of Nations, published in 1776, was written by

 - A) John Maynard Keynes.

 - B) Karl Marx.

 - C) Alfred Marshall.

 - D) Adam Smith.

-Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think
+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an

-22) Refer to Figure 2-11.
+28) Refer to Figure 2-19.
 Which two arrows in the diagram depict the following transaction: LaDonna sells 20 pairs of sunglasses at the Oakley store.